andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-audition.md

 <h4 class="article-subheader">Submit A Headshot</h4>
-January 30th
-Deadline March 6th
--I have over a month, plenty of time

-Requirements:
+The calendar reads January 30 when cousin Laura sends me the audition invitation.
+The deadline for applications is March 6th so I have *plenty* of time to apply.

+Application requirements:

 * 150 word biography.
 * A short description why you want to partake in this performance.
 * Headshot.

 To most people this probably seems like a piece of cake.
-Knock it out between walkin' the dogs & fixin' supper.
-But for a habitual overthinker it ain't so easy.
-I just finished writing 90,000 words about a ski trip, so a 150 word bio is a linguistical economy I can only aspire to.
-Then as to why I want to participate in this process and perform this piece?
-Where do I even begin?
-And then the headshot makes me feel like Kevin McCallister when he has to pack his suitcase.
+Just knock it out between walkin' the dogs & fixin' supper.
+But for someone with no relevant experience what do I include in my bio?
+And a *short* description why I want to partake in this performance?
+I'd need 10 sessions with a psychologist to even begin to answer that question.

+Then the headshot.
+I feel like Kevin McCallister packing his suitcase.

 SUBMIT.